Co-Curriculars

 Moderator: Colleen Barry Weber and Alex Smith Adams (Owner of Birdeye Media)

-Adams ‘09, professional photographer and owner of Birdeye Media, we will explore and learn different photography techniques and editing tools to create meaningful projects.
-Students will have the opportunity to sign up for photography assignments where their photos may be used professionally in Cor Jesu marketing material or social media.
+This club is for students who are interested in learning about and practicing photography.
+With the help of CJA alumna, Alex Smith Adams ‘09, professional photographer and owner of Birdeye Media, we will learn different photography techniques and editing tools to create meaningful projects.
+Students will have the opportunity to sign up for photography assignments to potentially assist with CJA marketing materials.

 Respect Life Club